 Property Valuation Online Filing & Scheduling

-Upon entering your Parcel ID, please verify the owner information.
+Upon entering your parcel ID, please verify the owner information.

 You are required to include the reason for your protest.

-PLEASE NOTE: Due to statutory deadlines, those filing early (prior to June 23) will have the best chance at rescheduling their referee hearing if the need arises.
-The Clerk's Office will make every attempt to accommodate all such requests.
-But, please keep in mind that it may not be possible to reschedule hearings for those filing protests toward the end of June due to the time constraints set forth by State Statute.
+PLEASE NOTE: Due to statutory deadlines, those filing early (prior to June 24) will have the best chance at rescheduling a referee hearing if the need arises.
+The County Clerk's Office will make every attempt to accommodate all such requests.
+But, please keep in mind that it may not be possible to reschedule your hearing(s) due to the time constraints set forth by State Statute.